-Caroline Hanson is a parent of a rising 9th grader at BHS.
-She explained that the registration process was confusing, but many had interest in taking biology.
+Carolyn Hanson is a parent of a rising 9th grader at BHS.
+She explained that the registration process was confusing.
+The information about biology change often, and in the end biology was cancelled for freshmen.
 She is concerned about the communication coming from the high school.
-Her question to the Board and Superintendent, if kids are able to do the work and recommended to take honors and AP classes, are they able to do them?
+Her question to the Board and

+Superintendent, if kids are able to do the work and recommended to take honors and AP classes, are they able to do them?